![]() |

 Bearing Sorrows & Planting the Seed of Life

-2 Corinthians 7:8; 9; 10; 11; 12; Psa 69:9; Jn 2:17; The apostle Paul describes Yehawah's sorrow as a form of regret, that produces an active zeal that corrects every wrong.
+2 Corinthians 7:8; 9; 10; 11; 12; Psa 69:9; Jn 2:17; The apostle Paul, describes, Righteous sorrow.
+Producing a Zealous, correction, of every act of disobedience.

 Genesis 6:6; 7; Heb 1:1-2; 3; 8; 9; 2:10; 11; 12-13; 14-15; 16; 17; 18; 5:7-8; 9-10;